VladyslavHolik/SelfAssessment/Skills/JavaKotlinGo.md

   - go toolset (e.g., go build, go test): 🖐️ used
   - Profiling Go Programs: 🖐️ used
   - Debugging Techniques: 🖐️ used
-  - Continuous Integration with Go: 🖐️ used
+  - Continuous Integration with Go:  🙋 explained
 - Best Practices and Code Organization
   - Code Style and Conventions: 📢 talked
   - Documentation in Go: 🖐️ used